TheWizardsCode/Terrains/README.md

 # Resources

 We gather resources from a number of places.
+None of the assets on this site require attribution or restrict the creation of derivatives, however we do our best to ensure attribution.
+If you believe any asset included here is not under a sufficiently open license please let us know so we can validate and, if necessary, remove the asset.

-Here's a list of the ones we use (in alphabetic order).
+Here's a list of the sites and artists we use (in alphabetic order).

+* [3D Model Haven](https://3dmodelhaven.com/) - CC0 Models - support 3D Model Haven on [Patreon](https://www.patreon.com/3dmodelhaven/overview)
+* [3D Textures.me](https://3dtextures.me/) - CC0 Textures - support 3D Textures.me on [Patreon](https://www.patreon.com/gendo)
+* [CC0 Textures](https://cc0textures.com/) - CC0 Textures - support CC0 Textures on [Patreon](https://www.patreon.com/cc0textures)
 * [CG Bookcase](https://www.cgbookcase.com/) - CC0 Textures - support CG Bookcase on [Patreon](https://www.patreon.com/cgbookcase/posts)
+* [HDRI Haven](https://hdrihaven.com/) - CC0 HDRIs - support HDRI Haven on [Patreon](https://www.patreon.com/hdrihaven)
-* [Open Game Art](https://opengameart.org/) - Models, Sprites, Textures and more) under various open licenses
+* [Open Game Art](https://opengameart.org/) - Models, Sprites, Textures and more under various open licenses
+* [Share Textures](https://www.sharetextures.com/) - CC0 Textures - support Share Textures on [Patreon](https://www.patreon.com/sharetextures)
 * [Texture Haven](https://texturehaven.com/) - CC0 Textures - support Texture Haven on [Patreon](https://www.patreon.com/TextureHaven/overview)

+You can search all of these sites, and more, at once with the awesome [3D Assets One](https://3dassets.one/) search site.

 # Unity Asset Store Affiliate Links